aravind-deva/Data-Science/Project-Capstone/README.md

 # Arvato customer Segmentation

 This is my Data Scientist Capstone project.
-The goal of this project is to analyze demographics information  and identify clusters of the general population, customer population and use this information for initiating marketing campaigns to potential customers.Also not all leads respond, based on historical response, try to identify the leads whose response probability is higher for targeted campaigns.
+The goal of this project is to analyze demographics information  and identify clusters of the general population, customer population and use this information for initiating marketing campaigns to potential customers.Also not all leads respond, based on historical response, try to identify the leads whose response probability is higher for targeted campaigns.Also, a Kaggle Data Science competition is hosted to which our predictions have to be uploaded.

 ## Summary
-The project consists of three parts
+The strategy for solving this problem is to use
 1. Unsupervised Learning for clustering the general population of Germany and also map customers of a mail order company to the appropriate clusters.
 2. Supervised Learning for predicting mail campaign response.
-3. Submitting prediction response to Kaggle Data Science competition.

 ## Medium Blog Post
 [Click here for more details](https://aravind-deva.medium.com/data-scientist-capstone-project-real-life-customer-segmentation-4d1441e01855)